isomerpages/moe-greenwoodpri/_gwps-experience/LLP WHIZZ.md

 our school values using the CIW Reflection.
 Thereafter, teachers will provide their input and feedback to support our students’ character development.</p>
 <p><strong>Project Work (PW)</strong>
-<br>At Greenwood Primary School, Project Work (PW) is a cornerstone of our
+<br>At Greenwood Primary School, <strong>Project Work (PW)</strong> is a cornerstone
-WHIZZ Programme and a key driver in cultivating critical thinkers and leaders of character.
+of our WHIZZ Programme and a key driver in cultivating critical thinkers and leaders of character.
 The school collaborated with Republic Polytechnic in 2024 to review and enhance the PW curriculum.
 Anchored in Design Thinking and aligned with MOE’s Emerging 21st Century Competencies (E21CC), our PW curriculum engages students in authentic, real-world challenges — preparing them to be Curious, Confident, and Collaborative problem solvers in a dynamic global landscape.</p>
 <p><strong>Key Components of PW @ Greenwood:</strong>
 </p>
 <ol data-tight="true" class="tight">